-LIFE OF NOLITHAFakude has a BA Hons. in Psychology from the University of Fort Hare.
+Fakude has a B.A.
+Hons. in Psychology from the University of Fort Hare.
 In 25 years of career development, described by herself as ‘charmed’, Fakude moved from Woolworths to Afrox, to Sasol and - perhaps one pinnacle - Anglo American where she was non-executive director from 2017 to 2019.